-Trust Key Issues Derbyshire 2020/21 CQUIN: The 2020/21 CQUIN scheme will remains suspended for all providers for the remainder of the year; an Community Health allowance for CQUIN will continue to be included in the block payments made to Trusts.
-A letter has been received Services FT confirming that whilst the CQUIN is suspended the 90% target remains an expectation for staff vaccination.
-Derbyshire IAPT 6 week referral to treatment: Talking Mental Health Derbyshire (TMHD) continues to exceed the national standard Healthcare for referral to treatment, however the rate achieved in the last 3 months has been lower than normal.
-This is a result of Foundation Trust referrals to the Trust being on hold owing to the pandemic, the Trust IAPT clinicians are currently staffing the mental health helpline.
+Q 07 (2.1.1.
+Trust Key Issues Derbyshire Community Health Services FT 2020/21 CQUIN: The 2020/21 CQUIN scheme will remains suspended for all providers for the remainder of the year; an allowance for CQUIN will continue to be included in the block payments made to Trusts.
+A letter has been received confirming that whilst the CQUIN is suspended the 90% target remains an expectation for staff vaccination.
+Derbyshire Healthcare Foundation Trust IAPT 6 week referral to treatment: Talking Mental Health Derbyshire (TMHD) continues to exceed the national standard for referral to treatment, however the rate achieved in the last 3 months has been lower than normal.
+This is a result of referrals to the Trust being on hold owing to the pandemic, the Trust IAPT clinicians are currently staffing the mental health helpline.
 The Trust's sub-contractors are maintaining the IAPT service during this time.
 The people completing treatment who move to recovery target has been achieved for this month and throughout the previous financial year.
 This is a result of the Area Service Manager tightly monitoring the position on a daily basis and reacting to address any deterioration.
 Performance has also been monitored at regular contractual and operational meetings.

-The third phase of NHS response to COVID19 stipulates that IAPT services should fully resume and normal contractual meetings have been resumed to monitor performance and to ensure this restoration is achieved..

-East Midlands Ambulance Trust Ambulance Trust

-Handover Delays:

-A regional Handover Collaborative has been established to support a reduction in hospital handover delays for which EMAS have signed up to.
+The third phase of NHS response to COVID19 stipulates that IAPT services should fully resume and normal contractual meetings have been resumed to monitor performance and to ensure this restoration is achieved East Midlands Ambulance Trust Performance Targets: For the month of June 2020 the Trust delivered all of the operational performance metrics, for the first time since the new Ambulance Response Programme (ARP) standards were introduced in August 2017.
+The Trust also delivered all the new Ambulance Response Programme standards for quarter one.
+All divisions except for Lincolnshire delivered all national standards in quarter one, Lincolnshire division delivered four of the six standards.
+12 Serious Incidents (SIs) were reported during June 2020 with no delayed responses.
+So far no trends have been identified; however Lincolnshire is noted to be an outlier with seven of the SIs occurring within the division.
+The Coordinating Commissioning Team is continuing to closely monitor for further emerging trends and themes.
+Fortnightly learning from events sessions, delivered through Microsoft Teams, have been introduced.
+These sessions are open to all staff (including third party providers and volunteers) and include learning from both adverse events and when things have gone well.
+Handover Delays: A regional Handover Collaborative has been established to support a reduction in hospital handover delays for which EMAS have signed up to.
 The collaborative will be known as "Right Care, Right Time, First Time".
 The regional team will be contacting those Trusts in the East Midlands who have been identified to join the collaborative.
 Additionally, the development of a regional Managing Conveyance policy by NHS England/Improvement, which incorporates a rapid hospital handover protocol, will support reducing delays.